-Fees £ Threats identified Safeguards
+23 Fees £ Threats identified Safeguards

 Audit related

 Certification of Housing benefits grant 21,253 Self-Interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the fee for this work is estimated to be £21,253 in comparison to the total fee for the audit of £36,499 and in particular relative to Grant Thornton UK LLP's turnover overall.
 Further, it is an indicative fee and there is no contingent element to it.
 These factors all mitigate the perceived self-interest threat to an acceptable level.

 Non-audit related - None

-These services are consistent with the Council's policy on the allotment of non-audit work to your auditors.
+These services are consister the services provided are sub ent of non-audit work to your auditors.
 All services have been approved by the Governance Committee.
-None of the services provided are subject to contingent fees.
+None of